 Skip to content

-The full repository is available at Tutorial_AwesomeModernCPP.
-Feel free to check it out, and if you like it, give it a Star to encourage the author.
+The complete repository is available at Tutorial_AwesomeModernCPP.
+Feel free to visit, and if you like it, give the project a Star to motivate the author.

-Although it should be noted that C++ can no longer be described as a simple C superset today, by design, C++ was required to be as compatible with C as possible.
-Therefore, we assume everyone has a solid enough grasp of C to write working business logic code for one or more embedded systems.
-With that in mind, this section serves as a quick, supplementary review of common C language concepts for the sake of completeness.
+Although it should be noted that C++ can no longer be described today as a simple C superset, C++ was originally designed to be largely compatible with C. Therefore, we assume that everyone here is capable of writing functional business logic code for embedded systems using C. Thus, this section serves as a quick, comprehensive refresher on the common sense parts of the C language.

 1. Basic Data Types and Type Modifiers

 It is worth mentioning that C itself is a strongly typed programming language.
-Clarifying what a variable is has been a standard requirement since the birth of C.
+Clarifying what a variable is has been a standard requirement since the inception of C.

-I know some people will bring up auto.
-While auto is indeed great for saving time when writing complex types, my stance is not to overuse it.
+I know some might bring up auto.
+While auto is indeed excellent for saving time when writing complex types, my stance is: do not abuse it.

-C's type system is the foundation of the entire language.
-In embedded development, accurately understanding the size and range of data types is especially important because hardware resources are often constrained.
-We must keep this in mind when writing C++ as well.
+The C type system is the foundation of the entire language.
+In embedded development, accurately understanding the size and range of data types is particularly important because hardware resources are often constrained.
+We must also keep this in mind when writing C++.

-C provides a rich set of integer types, each with its specific use case and range.
-Note that except for the char type, which is fixed at 8 bits on some platforms, the actual size of other integers is implementation-defined.
+C provides a rich set of integer types, each with its specific purpose and range.
+It is important to note that, while the char type is fixed at 8 bits on some platforms, the actual size of other integer types is implementation-defined.

 c